Rebuilding a paramotor

 Polini Thor piston

-Use a hot air gun to heat the piston just hotter than you can touch.
+Use a hot air gun to heat the piston until a drop of water on the top of the piston sizzles .
 A brass drift, finger, or wooden dowel can be used to push the wrist pin out.
 The pin should slide out without any force.
 Some pistons may need to be heated with a torch if the clearances are particularly tight.
-The piston is hot enough if a drop of water on it turns to steam.

 Minari piston pin removal